 What Is Managed Care?

-Depending on the needs and resources of your state, managed care can offer more cost-effective, predictable, streamlined care than the traditional government-administered, fee-for-service model.
+For many states, managed care offers more cost-effective, predictable, streamlined care than the traditional government-administered, fee-for-service model.

 Managed care versus fee-for-service care

 In a fee-for-service model, providers submit claims directly to the state for their patients’ care.
-This system puts the burden on the state to implement and maintain health programs.
+This means the state is responsible for implementing and maintaining systems and health programs to support the model.

-In a managed care system, states contract with managed care organizations (MCOs) to run these programs for them.
-The state pays a set amount per member per month (known as capitation), and the MCOs take on the responsibility of delivering covered health care benefits.
+Under a managed care model, states contract with managed care organizations (MCOs) to administer these programs for them.
+The state pays a set amount per member per month (known as capitation), and the MCOs are responsible for arranging for the provision of covered health care benefits to their enrollees.

 Managed care most commonly involves Medicaid, where it’s known as Medicaid managed care.
 But MCO offerings can also include Medicare and the Children’s Health Insurance Program (CHIP), as well as specialty solutions, like long-term services and supports (LTSS), pharmacy benefits, and behavioral health programs.